Estimating Gaussian mixtures using sparse polynomial moment systems: Introduction

-A \demph{Gaussian $k$-mixture model} is a collection of mixtures of $k$ Gaussian densities.
+A \emph{Gaussian $k$-mixture model} is a collection of mixtures of $k$ Gaussian densities.
 Often one imposes constraints on the means, variances or weights to define such models.
 For example, one might assume that all variances are equal or that the mixture weights are all equal.
-The former is known as a homoscedastic mixture model, and the latter is called a uniform mixture model in the literature.
-In this paper we consider three classes of Gaussian mixture models. \begin{enumerate} \item The $\lambda$-weighted model, where the mixture weights are fixed for $\lambda \in \Delta_{k-1}$. \item The $\lambda$-weighted homoscedastic model, which is the $\lambda$-weighted model under the additional assumption that the variances are equal. \item The $\lambda$-weighted known variance model, where the weights and variances are assumed known. \end{enumerate}
+The former is known as a \emph{homoscedastic} mixture model, and the latter is called a \emph{uniform} mixture model.
+In this paper we consider three classes of Gaussian mixture models. \begin{enumerate} \item The $\bar \lambda$-weighted model where the mixture weights are fixed for $\bar \lambda \in \Delta_{k-1}$. \item The $\bar \lambda$-weighted homoscedastic model, which is the $\bar \lambda$-weighted model under the additional assumption that the variances are equal. \item The $\bar \lambda$-weighted known variance model with known weights and variances. \end{enumerate}

-We wish to do parameter recovery for these Gaussian mixture models, that is, we would like to solve the following problem.
+We wish to do parameter recovery for these classes of Gaussian mixture models, that is, we would like to solve the following problem.